-The original treatment plan was to give Dante octreotide.
-But another twist presented itself: Octreotide made him vomit and his sugars to plunge into the 40s.
-So the plan was adjusted to continuous dextrose infusion along with tube feedings and bolus dextrose if needed.
+Since front-line medication octreotide made him sick, he was discharged on continuous dextrose infusion along with tube feedings and bolus dextrose if needed to keep his sugars at a safe level.
 Kija was trained in how to manage the pumps, and they went home after five weeks at CHOP.

 Medical management after surgery

-While medically managing Dante’s HI is challenging — especially with two other babies around — it has allowed Dante to maintain a safe sugar level and keep 60 percent of his pancreas, which could mean he won’t eventually develop diabetes and the lifelong complications that come with it.
+While medically managing Dante’s HI is challenging — especially with two other babies around — it has allowed Dante to stay safe and keep 60% of his pancreas, which could mean he won’t eventually develop diabetes and the lifelong complications that come with it.